asu-ke-web-services/ASU-Web-Standards-Jekyll-Theme/assets/bootstrap-asu/CONTRIBUTING.md

 Looking for a way to contribute to the ASU Web Standards Bootstrap repo? **Here's how you can help.**

-Please take a moment to review this document, as well as the web design standards set out by the [Hub](hub.asu.edu).
+Please take a moment to review this document, as well as the web design standards set out by the [ASU Brand Guide](brandguide.asu.edu).

 ## Using the issue tracker

 The [issue tracker](https://github.com/gios-asu/ASU-Web-Standards-Bootstrap/issues) is the preferred chabel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **do not** use the issue tracker for personal support requests.
-Please contact the team directly, the Hub, or the UTO department for personal support.
+Please contact the team directly on [slack](http://asuwebstandards.slack.com), the ASU Brandguide, or the UTO department for personal support.

 * Please **do not** derail issues.
 Keep the discussion on topic.
 Each issue should only have one issue in it.
 If you have any tangential issues, please create a new issue.